20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 #### ISCO

-Outside of the ISCO, circular trajectories around the rotational plane of a black hole are stable[^stable].
-Within the ISCO, orbits are unstable (as circular orbits don't exist) - and matter spirals into the black hole quickly.
-This inner region is known as the 'plunging' region, and will crop up a lot in future articles
+The ISCO is the radius at which orbits for a black hole become unstable.
+Outside of this radius we can have long lived circular orbits - inside of this radius, circular orbits do not exist.
+This inner region is known as the 'plunging' region, and anything that's within this region rapidly enters into a black hole

-[^stable]: No orbit in general relativity is ever truly stable, as everything emits gravitational waves and orbits decay.
-Near a black hole, this effect is particularly intense.
-Inwards accretion for a disk I believe is primarily driven by fluid dynamics, but this is outside of my area of knowledge

 For a schwarzschild black hole, the ISCO is defined as $r_{isco} = 3rs = 6M$.
-For a kerr black hole, the ISCO is defined as follows[^iscoeq] for a black hole with mass $M$, and spin $a$:
+For a Kerr (spinning) black hole, the ISCO is defined as follows[^iscoeq] for a black hole with mass $M$, and spin $a$:

 $$
 \begin{align}